GuideFinOpstoolingarchitecture

 If you are not sure which layer you are missing, the diagnostic is simple: ask your CFO whether they can produce gross margin per customer for the top ten customers, this month, in a half-day.
 If the answer is no, the missing layer is governance.
 If the answer is yes but the data is in three spreadsheets glued together by a finance ops contractor, the answer is also no, and the missing layer is still governance.

-Spendline is the governance layer in the AI cost stack — per-customer attribution, hierarchical budgets, mid-execution gates, and a finance-grade close workflow that integrates with whatever gateway and observability tools you already run.
-Request a pilot and we will show you the artifact your CFO is actually asking for.
+Spendline is the governance layer in the AI cost stack: per-customer attribution, hierarchical budgets enforced before the provider call, and a finance-grade close workflow that works alongside whatever gateway and observability tools you already run.
+Want to see which layer you are missing?
+Take the 5-minute AI spend control assessment.